MetaMask/metamask-docs/services/tutorials/ethereum/use-infura-as-a-reverse-proxy/use-infura-as-a-backup-for-your-node.md

 The success message from `main.js` should display, because you've asked the reverse proxy to go to `localhost:9000` first.

-If you close the Node.js server and send the request again, you should get the result from the Infura Sepolia node:
+If you close the Node.js server and send the request again, you should get the result from the Sepolia node:

 <Tabs>
   <TabItem value="Example CURL request" label="Example CURL request" default>